 How To Make Apple Treats For Your Chickens

 As you may be able to tell from the above section, the best way to feed apples to your chickens is to remove the core and the seeds.

 Here are a couple of ways your chickens will probably like to eat an apple snack.

 This is, hands down, the best way to feed apples to your chickens.
 They are already pre-sliced and very thin.
 They have no core or seeds.
 Plus, the drying process makes them soft and even easier for a chicken to chew and tear apart.

 Slices have all of the same advantages as dried apples except they are not quite as soft.
 Still, this is more accessible assuming you do not have a way to dry your own apples and do not want to buy them.

 Chickens will go crazy for this!
 Remove the core and seed from the apple and pack the center of it with peanut butter.
 You can also mix in some other chicken treats like sunflower seeds or dried meal worms.

-Bonus points if you tie a string to it and hang it in their coop.
+Bonus points if you tie a string to them and hang them in their coop like apple garlands.
 They will spend all day eating and playing with their new toy.

-Similar to the snack above, you can cut your apple into small chunks and run a piece of string or fishing line through it.
+Similar to the "with all the peanut butter" snack above, you can cut your apple into small chunks and run a piece of string or fishing line through it to make apple garlands.
 Do this with apples, cherries, strawberries, grapes, or some other treats and make another type of treat toy they can enjoy!